nicovaras/dev.null/dev/_drafts/eci2.markdown

 <!-- - modelo y puntaje final -->
 So what I'm combining here?
 I've been running each of the datasets described with a simple gradient boosting algorithm.
 What I'll do is to get all those predictions and make a new dataset with each prediction as a feature column and I'll run a prediction algorithm on that to get the final result.

 I've described three datasets until now: 4-dataset, 3-dataset and the original one.
-But I can play a little more with this, lets remember our target variable definition:
+But I can play a little more with this, let's remember our target variable definition:

 <div class="tabla" >